MikeOG444/rink-tracker-pwa/cline_docs/currentTask.md

 # Current Task

 ## Current Objectives
-- Continue Phase 2 of the Technical Debt Refactoring initiative
+- ✅ Complete Phase 2 of the Technical Debt Refactoring initiative
+- ✅ Successfully merge the tech-debt-refactoring branch into main
 - Reference to projectRoadmap.md: "Technical Debt Refactoring"
-- Current focus: Implement repository pattern and improve code quality
+- Current focus: Address deferred tech debt items as outlined in mergeSummary.md

 ## Context
 We have successfully completed Phase 1 of our technical debt refactoring initiative, which focused on fixing complex methods and components.
 We have: